 - An agreed MSC, enables merchants to easily track their card processing costs and budget for these.

-- The MSC is taken by direct debit from a merchant’s bank account thereby reducing administration.
+- The MSC is taken by direct debit from a merchant’s bank account, thereby reducing administration.

-Typically, these are some of the other costs an acquirer may levy:
+Other costs an acquirer may levy:

 - Joining fees or set up fees – to cover the costs of setting up a new account.